anthonysharpy/sandbank/README.md

 `C:\Program Files (x86)\Steam\steamapps\common\sbox\data\my_organisation\my_project\sandbank`.

 The basics you need to know:
-- To configure the database and change some performance-related settings, you can modify `Config.cs` (the default settings will work very well for 95% of people).
+- After the first time running, the database automatically creates a `sandbank_config.ini` file.
+Here you can configure the database and change some performance-related settings (the default settings will work very well for 95% of people).

 - The data you want to save must be in a _**class**_.
 Structs are not supported.
 Structs are supported when used inside a class, though.